 Hence, apart from cancers and tumors, there could be a whole lot of other health effects, like cognitive memory dysfunction, since we hold our cell phones close to the memory temporal lobes.

-On the contrary, Center for Disease Control and Prevention says, –To reduce radio frequency radiation near your body: Get a hands-free headset that connects directly to your phone.
+On the contrary, the Center for Disease Control and Prevention says, –To reduce radiofrequency radiation near your body: Get a hands-free headset that connects directly to your phone.

 Bluetooth devices and health risks